Types of Plans

 Retirement plans have become a key part of the total compensation

-- Retain and motivate good employees: A retirement plan can help
+- Retain and motivate good employees: You don't want to lose them

 - Help employees save for their future since Social Security